domshyra-s-playground/msal-testing-app/README.md

 # Msal testing project
 This app is meant to load a token call from `https://login.microsoftonline.com/your-tenantId/oauth2/v2.0/token` into the sessionStorage and then use Msal `loadExternalTokens` and have no redirect from the MS login page pop up.

+The motivation is that way the selenium runner can get the tokens and load them into session storage to then run E2E tests with specific users.

 This seems to not work on 2.2 or 3.0 versions of msal.

 # Prerequisites